sereneblue/lakitu/README.md

 Follow the initial setup guide to add your AWS secret key and access key so that lakitu can work.

 After creating a machine, download the lakitu-cli binary to your cloud instance and run the bootstrap command like below to start setting up your cloud machine using the [Parsec Cloud Preperation Tool](https://github.com/parsec-cloud/Parsec-Cloud-Preparation-Tool).

+**NOTE: Windows Defender may detect the lakitu-cli binary as malware.
+This is a false positive.**

 ```
 	# Will install Parsec using the Parsec Cloud Preparation Tool
 	> lakitu-cli bootstrap